 Critique Hughes' Six Cornerstones of naval tactics.
 Which seems most relevant to modern navies today?
 Which seems least relevant?
+How do the fundamentals of naval warfare compare to land warfare?

 Discuss Hughes' elements and processes of naval combat.
 Are these applicable to modern navies?